uclatonystark/ece202Aproj/index.md

     1. to calculate information about notes per page and octave positions
     2. to output the results to .txt, .csv, .xml files
   - Selected songs

-## Section with links to PDF of your final presentation slides, and any data sets not in repo

 ## References
 (some paper)